An Analysis of Approximation Algorithms for Iterated Stochastic Integrals and a Julia and MATLAB Simulation Toolbox: Theoretical foundations for the simulation of iterated stochastic integrals

 In the following, we consider the problem of simulating realizations of the iterated stochastic integrals $\mathcal{I}(h) = ( \mathcal{I}_{(i,j)}(h) )_{1 \leq i,j \leq m}$ provided that the increments $W(h)=(W_h^i)_{1 \leq i \leq m}$ are given.
 The simulation of realizations of the stochastically independent increments $W_h^i$ is straightforward since their distribution $W_h^i \sim \Normal{0}{h}$ is known and sampling from a Gaussian distribution can be done easily in principle.
 However, for the simulation of the iterated stochastic integrals the situation is different because the random variables $\mathcal{I}_{(i,j)}(h)$ are not independent and as yet we don't know their joint (conditional) distribution explicitly.
 Therefore, we need some approximate sampling method.

-There exist different approaches to do this, and we restrict our attention to sampling algorithms where the mean-square error can be controlled.
-This is important, especially if such a simulation algorithm is combined with a numerical SDE or SPDE solver for the simulation of mean-square approximations with some prescribed precision.
+There exist different approaches to do this, and we restrict our attention to sampling algorithms where the $L^2$-error can be controlled.
+This is important, especially if such a simulation algorithm is combined with a numerical SDE or SPDE solver for the simulation of root mean square approximations with some prescribed precision.

 To be precise, given some precision $\varepsilon >0$ assume that our simulation algorithm gives us by sampling a realization of the increments $\hat{W}_h(\omega)$ and a realization of our approximation $\hat{\mathcal{I}}^{\varepsilon}(h)(\omega)$ for the iterated stochastic integrals for some $\omega \in \Omega$.
 Then, for all algorithms under consideration we can assume that there exist copies $\tilde{W}_h$ and $\tilde{\mathcal{I}}(h)$ of the random variables $W_h$ and $\mathcal{I}(h)$ on the probability space $(\Omega, \mathcal{F}, \Prob)$ such that $\tilde{W}_h$ together with $\tilde{\mathcal{I}}(h)$ have the same joint distribution as $W_h$ together with $\mathcal{I}(h)$ and such that $\hat{W}_h(\omega)$, $\hat{\mathcal{I}}^{\varepsilon}(h)(\omega)$ are an approximation of $\tilde{W}_h(\omega)$, $\tilde{\mathcal{I}}(h)(\omega)$ for $\Prob$-almost all $\omega \in \Omega$ in the sense that $\hat{W}_h = \tilde{W}_h$ $\Prob$-a.s.\ and